Here are Some of the Best Tips on How to be a Good Test Taker in Respiratory Therapy School.

 Most exam questions in respiratory therapy school and on the TMC board exam are multiple choice.
 It’s certainly easier having potential answers pre-written for you than writing essay questions and answering fill-in-the-blanks.
 However, multiple choice questions and answers are designed to be tricky.

-Using the process of elimination gives even an educated guess better odds at being the correct answer.
+Using the process of elimination gives even an educated guess better odds at being the correct answer and will absolutely help you learn how to be a good test taker in respiratory therapy school.

 3. Time is of the essence